grumpyf0x48/readable_tests/README.md

 ## 2. Readable tests using `BDDMockito.given` and `Assertions.assertThat` from AssertJ

-`BDDMockito.given` keyword is used in the "Given" section, which makes more sense and is easier to read :-)
+`Mockito.when` calls have been replaced by `BDDMockito.given` ones in the "Given" section, which makes more sense and is easier to read :-)

 ```
     @Test